 But, even this is being eroded in our language, and the way we use our language.
 If you would go to Sears, or your local hardware store, or actually any kind of store, maybe even a grocery store, they sell products of varying qualities.

 Let us use a vacuum cleaner for an example.
 They will have a “good” vacuum cleaner, as well as a “better” vacuum cleaner.
 And then they will have their “best” vacuum cleaner.
 And, the prices rise proportionally.
 But, you know that if you buy the good vacuum cleaner, you are actually getting the one of lowest quality!
 So, in that sense, “good” means “bad.”

-I do not know if you have bought any of these good things, thinking you are saving money, but you have actually bought something that is just barely above the basic baseline of working, actually.
-And, it is likely to be a piece of junk.
-And so you usually say, “Well, I do not want to spend the big money for the best, so I will get the better one.
+I do not know if you have bought any of these good things, thinking you are saving money, but you have actually bought something that is just barely above the basic baseline of working.
+It is likely to be a piece of junk.
+And so you usually say, “Well, I don't want to spend the big money for the best, so I'll get the better one."
 So it is a bit better than the good one, but the good one is bad!
 It is junk.
 So, how good is the better one if the good one is bad?

 Do you see how this understanding of what is “good” has been eroded into something that is not good.
 So now, good actually means the opposite of good.
 It means bad.
 It means that it will not last, it will not do the job, it is not beneficial, and it is not positive in the end.
 Good is bad.